 Importantly, personal injury protection provides relief for families who are in financial need but cannot wait for the outcome of litigation or a third-party claim.
 Since PIP claims are unaffected by fault, policyholders can reasonably expect a prompt payout shortly after a car accident.

 A personal injury protection policy gives someone a financial buffer while the opposite party’s insurer investigates a claim.
-Notably, injured individuals can use the same medical bills for their personal injury protection claim and their claim with the opposite party’s insurance.

 Is an Attorney Necessary If You Have PIP?